RahulGautamSingh/knight-templar/Readme.md

 ## Why to use this or make this?

 Started as a thought, now I wish to complete it and implement all the features majorly for the sake of it.
 It is still useful in its current state as I have read some of the articles that I had stored from god knows when.

+### Why name Knight Templar?

+Because I a piligrim who seeks knowledge, the path for it is the internet and the excessive social media are the invaders.
+The extension protects me.